eiji03aero/mash/README.md

 - client
   - create template stuff for client package
     - when adding next package
+  - add loading state on startup
+  - improve prompt
+    - show current directory
+    - show user name
   - mash-term

 - backend
+  - filesystem service
+    - create skelton
   - deploy
     - gcp, kubernetes
-  - add test
-    - unit tests
-      - look up examples on gql-gen
-      - should setup github action when all done
-      - to cover
-        - domain
-        - service
   - refactor mskit
     - there are tons of tedious work when using mskit. they should be simplified
     - pains